synergy-hyperledger/hyperledger-network/README.md

 - Then run start_org3.sh to start the Org3 in Org3 server.

-Note: Orderer MSP must be shared to all Organizations (This configuration was tested with One Orderer running at Org1)
+Note: Orderer MSP must be shared to all Organizations (Tested with One Orderer running at Org1)